 Videos made during the paid-for more comprehensive website audits will remain available to view for 24 months.

 We found Daron to be very professional and thorough with his review on our company website.
 We were so surprised at the depth of his investigation.
 He identified some areas the needed to be improved and informed us on how this should be carried out.
 We would highly recommend his services!

 You'll be under no obligation to act on any of the findings, but at least you'll be made aware of any problems, and if you want Targa to provide costs to fix any of the problems, we'll be happy to do so.

-We can also help you to prioritise things, because there will certainly be some things which are quicker and cheaper to resolve than other things, and some things which will have a greater impact on your website's performance.
+We can also help you to prioritise any remedial work, because there will certainly be some things which are quicker and cheaper to resolve than others, and some things which will have a greater impact on your website's performance.

-Our comprehensive paid-for website audit goes deep into your website with far more thorough checks than it's possible to carry out in our free website audit service, and covers your entire website, or specific sections which you choose to be audited.
+Our comprehensive paid-for website technical audit goes deep into your website, with far more thorough checks than can be carried out in our free website analysis service.
+It covers your entire website, or specific sections which you choose to be audited.

 Of course with some websites consisting of hundreds or thousands of pages, you might prefer that we target specific pages or sections of your site, and prioritise according to your objectives and your budget.

 Selecting and prioritising sections of your website in this way will of course be cheaper, and if the 80/20 rules applies, you should see benefits for a much smaller investment than a thorough granular analysis and report would cost.

 Website Audit Videos